 Vyškov – approx 45 min. by car from Brno

-Swimming pool offers 2 pools.
-One for swimmers and one for relaxation with water temperature of 33°C and toboggan.
+The swimming pool offers 2 pools.
+One for swimmers and one for relaxation with the water temperature of 33°C and toboggan.
 Outdoors is one pool for the summer and one shallow pool for children.

 Services offered: Restaurant, Aqua aerobic, Sauna

 Aqualand Moravia – indoors and outdoors

 Pasohlávky – approx. 45 min from Brno by car or by train

 New water amusement park with many attractions, outside and inside both.
 Plus a whole spa centre.

 Services offered: Sauna, Massages, Salt baths, Fast-food, Restaurant

 Wellness centre in Kuřim – indoors and outdoors